lguy/course-microbial-genomics/episodes/snps-phylogeny.Rmd

 ---
-title: 'SNP phylogeny'
+title: 'Mapping'
-teaching: 15
+teaching: 0
-exercises: 60
+exercises: 240
 ---

 In this episode we will try to pinpoint single nucleotide variants or single nucleotide polymorphism (SNPs) between our samples and the reference.
 The SNPs are determined by a process called read mapping in which they are aligned to the reference sequence.